gabrieljackson/mattermost-plugin-wrangler/README.md

 ## Usage

-Type `/mw` for a list of all Message Wrangler commands.
+Type `/wrangler` for a list of all Wrangler commands.